CNC Machining

 CNC Milling

-Our cnc milling machine has a machining envelope of 1000 x 500 x 600mm (xyz), with 16 tool holders and a 6000rpm spindle.
-We can sometimes machine parts longer than 1m, depending on the design.
+Our CNC milling machine has a machining envelope of 1000 x 500 x 600mm (xyz).
+We can sometimes machine parts longer than 1m (for example machining a 100mm keyway in the end of a 1.5m shaft), depending on the design.

-We regularly machine aluminium, steel, stainless steel and acetal.
+We regularly machine aluminium, steel, stainless steel and engineering plastics.

 CNC Turning

-Pricing jobs for CNC machining is composed of 3-4 parts
+Pricing jobs for CNC machining is typically composed of 3-4 parts.

 • Programming cost - once off.
 This involves writing the G code to automate the machines.
 CNC turning simple parts this may be as little as $20.
 If you have a complicated milling job this could be closer to $200.
 The more complex the part, the more time it will take to program.